jakob-schuster/restrander-vignette/README.md

 }
 ```

-Since Restrander doesn't know which library preparation kit was used to produce your data, it won't fail when provided with the wrong config.
-Always double-check which config file you're providing, or your results may be inaccurate!
+Since Restrander doesn't know which library preparation kit was used to produce your data, it won't fail when provided with the wrong config, but the results may be spurious.
+Always double-check that your config file matches your library preparation method!